-In addition to the Company and role-specific objective criteria described above, a discretionary component was evaluated by the Compensation Committee.
-In evaluating the discretionary component, the Compensation Committee focused on the achievement of the objective measures described above, as well additional factors such as, among others, the diversification of our investor base, investor relations activities, the maintenance of an investment grade rating for our senior unsecured debt, individual performance evaluations and the relative value provided by each of our named executive officers towards our success in 2019.
+In addition to the Company and role-specific objective criteria, as applicable, described above for each of our named executive officers, a discretionary component was also evaluated by the Compensation Committee.
+In evaluating the discretionary component, the Compensation Committee focused on the achievements set forth under "-Fiscal 2022 Performance Highlights," achievement of the objective measures described above, as well additional factors such as, among others, operational achievements, densification activities, balance sheet maintenance, investor relations activities, individual performance evaluations and the relative value provided by each of our named executive officers towards our success in 2022.

-The following table shows the threshold, target and maximum annual cash incentive bonus opportunities that were available to each named executive officer for 2019 as a percentage of their base salary, as well as the actual annual cash incentive bonus earned for the year ended December 31, 2019.
-Whether any of the threshold, target or maximum incentive bonus levels were attained was determined by the Compensation Committee based on achievement of the criteria described above, including the discretionary component, and the weighting of each criterion.
+The following table shows the threshold, target and maximum incentive cash bonus opportunities that were available to each named executive officer for 2022 as a percentage of their base salary, as well as the actual bonus earned for the year ended December 31, 2022.
+Whether any of the threshold, target or maximum bonus levels were attained was determined by the Compensation Committee based on achievement of the criteria described above, including the discretionary component, and the weighting of each criterion.